Silk Web Hosting: Perl

 Perl modules can be installed into your own repository with the cpanm command.
 SAA will assist upon request if header files or required libraries are missing.

-You can set up a module environment in ~/perl5 with:
+Set up a module environment in ~/perl5:

 $ eval `perl -I ~/perl5/lib/perl5 -Mlocal::lib`